alexschmid3/15.S60_2023/1_terminal_and_git/README.md

 ## Task 3: Submit screenshots on Canvas

-Put the two screenshots from Tasks 2 in a single PDF file and submit on Canvas.
+Put the screenshot from Tasks 2 in a single PDF file and submit on Canvas.

 ## Questions?